 Sit tall on a blanket or bolster.
-Elongate one leg out in front of you as you tuck your opposite foot into your inner thigh or inner calf.
-You can place a rolled up blanket under your front knee to ease the intensity of the pose.
+Extend your left leg straight in front of you as you bring your right foot into your inner thigh or inner calf.
+You can place a rolled up blanket under your bent or straight knee to ease the intensity of the pose.
 Wrap a yoga strap around your outstretched foot.
 Flex the foot and draw it toward your torso.
-Option: Elongate your torso toward your front foot and drape your torso toward your outstretched thigh.
+If this is comfortable, lean your chest toward your left foot.
 You can experiment with releasing the strap and holding onto your calf muscle, ankle, or foot.
-Hold for 5-10 breaths.
+Stay here for 5-10 breaths.
 Repeat on the other side.

 See also Janu Sirsasana

 Release onto your back and hug your knees toward your chest.
 Take hold of the outer edges of your feet and draw your knees toward your armpits while keeping your pelvis and low back heavy to the floor.
 You can be creative and playful here, rocking your body side to side, straightening one leg at a time, or even both legs into a supine straddle.
 Stay here for 10-20 breaths.